March 5, 2012: Apple reaches a staggering milestone, with 25 billion apps downloaded from the iOS App Store.

 App Store continues to grow

 By comparison, today the App Store peddles nearly 2 million apps, and clocks more than 100 billion downloads a year.
-And the App Store’s reach and influence continues to grow.
+The App Store’s reach and influence continue to grow, although Apple’s management of the store faces increasing scrutiny from international antitrust regulators.

 “Apps and games have become the essential source for the world’s most innovative and timely entertainment,” Apple said in a 2022 press release.
 “The efforts, innovation, and creativity of the developers who leverage Apple technology to build these incredible experiences, coupled with the power of the App Store’s global platform to connect businesses of all sizes with over 600 million people each week across 175 countries, has led to developers selling digital goods and services earning more than $260 billion since the App Store launched in 2008.”